bob-fornal/work-notes/TypeScript/General/Generics.md

 Code that works with multiple types.

+> Generic programming is a style of computer programming in which algorithms are written in terms of ***types to be specified later*** that are then instantiated when needed for specific types provided as parameters. — Wikipedia.

 * Accept "type parameters" for each instance or invocation.
 * Apply to functions, interfaces, and classes.